990consulting/open990odl/README.md

-# open990 -- Open IRS Form 990 Tools from [opendata.love](https://opendata.love)
+# open990 -- Open IRS Form 990 Tools

 `open990` is a free and open source command line tool for generating data extracts from the IRS Form 990 e-file dataset hosted on Amazon Web services.
+They are developed and maintained by [opendata.love](https://opendata.love), which specializes in IRS Form 990 analysis.

 ## Attribution